aler9/sensor-hp203b/README.md

 C library for interacting with the HP203B barometer sensor.

-Works with the Raspberry Pi and probably with most of single-board computers equipped with I2C.
+Works with the Raspberry Pi and probably with almost every single-board computer equipped with I2C.

 ## Usage